Hammock: Styles

 Brazilian hammocks are made from cotton fabric and usually more durable than the string varieties.
 While Mayan and Nicaraguan hammocks are considered by some to have the potential to be more comfortable, the Brazilian hammock's comfort is less dependent on its construction and therefore less likely to vary as highly from manufacturer to manufacturer.

 Naval hammocks are usually made from canvas or strong cotton.
 They are intended to be durable and stand well the hardships of shipboard use.
 They usually are simple and undecorated but robust.
 Venezuelan or jungle hammocks made today are generally of breathable nylon or polyester, and use dacron or similar non-stretch suspension lines.
 They are "inline" hammocks; like the canvas naval hammocks of old, the occupant sleeps along the length of the hammock, rather than across it.
 With their breathable false bottoms, drip strings, sandfly netting, and optional rainfly, they are one of the most secure hammocks against not only water entry, but also insect stings or bites.

 Travel or camping hammocks are popular among leave no trace and ultra-light campers, hikers, and sailing enthusiasts for their reduced impact on the environment and their lightness and lack of bulk compared to tents.
 They are typically made of sturdy nylon parachute fabric which may use ripstop techniques to improve durability.
 Some hammocks feature a mosquito net and storage pockets.
 Some types offer a ridgeline to make set up easier, and may also include a slit for entry through the bottom of the hammock.
 Special webbing straps (called "treehuggers") are used to loop around trees in order to create attachment points for the hammock.

 Set-up and use

-For non spreader-bar styles, the way in which they are hung is critical for comfort.
+For non-spreader-bar styles, the way they are hung is critical for comfort.
 Generally, a higher attachment point is preferred as well as sufficient length between points, though these two dimensions can be adjusted to compensate for a lack in one or the other.
 The optimal angle of the attaching lines to the post / wall / tree is usually about 30 degrees.
 Hammocks can be attached to the anchor points using a variety of suspension systems, including ropes and webbing straps.

 Though one can lie in a hammock lengthwise or across its width, most hammocks are best used with a diagonal position, as it provides the most room and support.
 Users with back and joint pains often report some relief from these problems when sleeping in a hammock in this manner.